KNOWING GOD AND CHRIST

 Some believers have maintained that it is impossible for a true Christian to have an unclean spirit in him or her.
 If this is the case, why do they act as though they do?
 A good question, isn’t it?
 The truth is that sincere Christian people often are bound with gossip, lust, hatred, rage, jealousy, envy, unforgiveness, debate, a homosexual spirit, and every other unclean spirit imaginable.

-Confess; denounce; renounce.
-This last, renounce, may distinguish deliverance from "penance."
-If my understanding is correct, "penance" includes confession and then some kind of punishment, such as saying the "our father" twenty-five times.
+The last action, renounce, may distinguish deliverance from “penance.”
+If my understanding is correct, “penance” includes confession and then some kind of punishment, such as saying the “our father” twenty-five times.
 In this way we are showing that we are sorry for our misbehavior.

 True “renouncing” is repentance.
 To repent is to change course; to never again sin in this specific manner.
 You can see from this the vast difference between penance and repentance.
 Penance is an expression of remorse.
 Repentance is a determination to never again practice this specific behavior.